marionettejs/backbone.marionette/docs/marionette.viewswapper.md

 The ViewSwapper will trigger the following events and callback methods:

+* swap:in/onSwapIn : triggered when a view is swapped in, includes the view view instance as a parameter
+* swap:out/onSwapOut : triggered when a view is swapped out, includes the view view instance as a parameter

+The ViewSwapper will also trigger these events on the sub-views that it swaps in / out:

 * render/onRender: triggered on a sub-view that is being rendered for display. only triggers one per view
 * show/onShow: triggered on a sub-view that has been swapped in and shown in the DOM
 * hide/onHide: triggered on a sub-view that has been swapped out and removed from the DOM